The Pinkprint: Release and promotion

+Title and release date

+The album's title was announced as well as the premiere of the track "Lookin Ass" and its Nabil Elderkin-directed music video on February 12, 2014.
 In August 2014, Minaj confirmed that the album would be released in the fourth quarter of the year.
 In September 2014, Minaj announced through her Twitter account that the album would be released on November 24, 2014.
 In late October, her management announced that the album had been rescheduled for release on December 15.

-The album was made available for pre-order on iTunes on December 3, 2014 with the intro track "All Things Go" as an instant download.
+The album was made available for pre-order on iTunes on December 3, 2014, with the intro track "All Things Go" as an instant download.
 The standard version of The Pinkprint features sixteen songs, while the deluxe version is packaged with three additional tracks.
 American retailer Best Buy packaged the latter edition with a smaller version of Minaj's 2015 calendar.
 "Truffle Butter" and "Wamables" are respectively included as the twentieth songs on the iTunes Store and Japanese pressings of the record.
 A fifth deluxe variant (distributed by American retailer Target and the United Kingdom) lists "Mona Lisa" and "Put You in a Room" as the twentieth and twenty-first tracks, although most of the tracks on this version are abbreviated to fit the exclusive material.
 During the first week of retail availability, it was discovered that physical deluxe versions of The Pinkprint were unintentionally shipped worldwide with an instrumental version of "Anaconda" instead of the original track.
+In contrast to the vibrantly colored wardrobe and hairpieces she had become associated with earlier in her career, Minaj embraced a more understated image during the first promotional runs for The Pinkprint.
+She opined that "You can either continue doing costumes or you can just say, 'Hey guess what?
+This will shock them even more.
+Doing nothing will shock them even more'".